My Garden Zone Is

 - Increased Privacy: Local building codes often limit the height of a privacy fence.
 There is no ordinance limiting the mature height of pine trees and poplar trees.

-- Aesthetic Value: Few people choose fencing because it adds to the appearance of the grounds.
+- Aesthetic Value: Few people choose to fence because it adds to the appearance of the grounds.
 By contrast, landowners select trees, shrubs, and flowers because they beautify the landscape.

 - Windbreak: Pine trees and poplar trees rank among the best ways to manage wind blowing across a property.
 They offer superior protection to high winds that would otherwise damage or level commercial fencing.

-How to Employ Pine Trees & Poplar Trees - Living Fence Trees
+How to Employ Pine Trees & Poplar Trees - Living Fence Evergreen Trees

 A wide range of trees can be leveraged to create living fences.
 Property owners typically consider the desired height, length, and depth of the boundary you plan to plant the trees.
 For example, suburban property owners with relatively close neighbors often select lush, dense varieties such as Virginia and Shortleaf pine trees, among others.
 These varieties grow quickly and create thick, green privacy fencing.